EolnMsuk/SkipCord-3/README.md

 # SkipCord-3.9: A Discord / Omegle / Music Bot

-This Discord bot integrates a group Omegle screenshare, allowing the VC users to actively Skip, Report, Pause etc through dynamically embedded buttons.
+This bot integrates a group Omegle screenshare to a Discord VC, allowing the VC users to actively Skip, Report, Pause etc through dynamically embedded buttons.
 It safeguards your community with intelligent auto-moderation and includes a complete music system, automated ban detection with evidence logging and detailed daily analytics.

   - [Key Features](#-key-features)
   - [Commands](#-command-list)